bbeeken/HelpDeskAiAgent/README.md

 - `DELETE /ticket/{id}` - remove a ticket
 - `POST /ai/suggest_response` - generate an AI ticket reply
 - `POST /ai/suggest_response/stream` - stream an AI reply as it is generated
+- Ticket body and resolution fields now accept large text values; the previous 2000-character limit has been removed.

 ## CLI